 Praise be to the Father

-who in the fullness of time lifted his horn
+who in the fullness of time lifted the horn of salvation

 Praise be to the son